-To some, Landed, Can’s seventh studio album, was something of a disappointment.
+Landed, Can‘s seventh studio album, marked an era of change for Can, one that saw them largely moving away from the more avant garde creations of their earlier records.
 It didn’t have the same experimental feel of Tago Mago, Ege Bamyasi or Future Days.
-And it was less arty than the jazzy textures of Soon Over Babaluma.
+Less defined by jazzy, atmospheric textures than Soon Over Babaluma.
 In fact, the first track, “Full Moon on the Highway,” is a three-minute fuzz-rock song played in a fairly traditional rock ‘n’ roll style.
-It didn’t sound like the same Can.
-Oh, but it was.
+This is the same Can, but also, it isn’t.

-All of the original members of the band were still active, save for first singer Malcolm Mooney, but as a quartet, they continued to make interesting and even compelling music.
-Landed is somewhat more accessible and more, dare I say it, straightforward than their previous discs, which may not have made it their creative apex.
-Nonetheless, the songs ain’t bad.
+All of Can’s original members of the band are still present on Landed, save for their first singer Malcolm Mooney, but as a quartet, they continued to make interesting and even compelling music.
+Landed is somewhat more accessible and less defined by dissonance or free-form structures than their previous recordings, and as such reads as a little less ambitious if no less enjoyable.
+The songs, however, are still excellent.

-“Full Moon,” for being so, well, ordinary, actually rocks out quite a bit.
-And then there’s the exotic, eastern sounding “Half Past One,” with odd keyboards and Michael Karoli’s reverb-laden lead vocal treatment.
+“Full Moon,” for being so straightforward, rocks hard.
+Then there’s the exotic, eastern sounding “Half Past One,” with odd keyboards and Michael Karoli’s reverb-laden lead vocal treatment.
 “Hunters and Collectors” is one of the better tracks on the album, opening with odd percussive noises before zooming into an eerie, psychedelic ride led by Karoli’s tripped out vocals and guitar heroics.
 It drones and screams all at once, showing an odd juxtaposition, though one that ultimately makes for one of the album’s best tracks.

 “Vernal Equinox” is noisy and peculiar, opening with pounding piano chords and some noisy guitar that sounded something like one of Sonny Sharrock’s chaotic freakouts.
-Ultimately, it’s just one long jam session, but it’s pretty cool nonetheless.
-“Red Hot Indians” follows, a saxophone-led percussive jam.
-It’s funkier, like the band’s older material, and offers yet another highlight from the album.
-The final track, “Unfinished,” is the long one, as there always seems to be that one.
-Stretching on for thirteen minutes and some change, it’s more oblique and ambient, utilizing lots of clicks and clangs, then giving way to keyboard washes and otherworldly screeches.
+Ultimately, it’s just one long jam session, but it’s a stunner all the same.
+“Red Hot Indians” follows, a saxophone-led percussive jam that’s funkier, like the band’s older material, and offers yet another highlight from the album.
+The final track, “Unfinished,” is the epic one, and it’s not really a Can album if they don’t allow themselves the space to stretch out and see where their songs can go.
+At thirteen minutes and some change, it’s more oblique and ambient, incorporating lots of clicks and clangs, then giving way to keyboard washes and otherworldly screeches.

 Similar Albums/Albums Influenced: